flotools/flotools/README.md

 The Flo Tools Inspector group of commands is inactive by default, but can be toggled on and off.
 Inspector commands only apply to the track on which VoiceOver is currently focused .
 This means the track name must be under the VoiceOver cursor, and the user should not be interacting with anything inside the track.

 Note: The inspector must be disabled to use first-letter navigation in any pop-up menus, menu bars, or the doc while Pro Tools is running.
+Alternatively, you can use the temporary inspector, documented at the end of this section, to regain first-letter navigation.

 Where 2 actions are listed, double tapping the key will perform the second action.